MohanT3110/Projects/README.md

 **Task :-**
-Cause and efforts of World Suicide, based on the World Population dataset.
+Causes and Factors affecting Suicide, based on the World Population dataset.

 **Action:-**
 1) Requirement Gathering